Serra de Monchique: Geology

 The Monchique Range is part of the Late-Cretaceous Iberian Alkaline Igneous Province and is related to the Mount Ormonde seamount in the Gorringe Bank.
 The inselberg is formed primarily of nepheline-syenites (foyaite, for which 'Foia' is the type locality).
 At c.63 km2 Monchique the fourth largest miaskitic nepheline-syenite intrusion so far discovered.
 It is assumed to be of 'laccolithic' form, from its regular contact altitude to the Breijera formation (country rock).
 Pegmatites of similar foyaitic composition are seen within the mass at two locations and an associated dyke swarm of lamprophyres and picrites extends some 3 km from the mountain. the psammite/shale/marl country rocks of the Breijera formation are well exposed to the west of Serra de Monchique, forming jagged outcrops and dramatic gorges, which since the destructive introduction of eucalyptus farming in 1976, now run dry most of the year round.

 Ecology

 Serra de Monchique is threatened by continued aggressive eucalyptus 'cash-crop' farming, recent publications have shown the water table to be lowering significantly and many endemic species to be on the brink of extinction, including the Bonellis Eagle, the Iberian emerald lizard and many more listed under European Union protection.
+The area is protected as Natura 2000 site (Monchique, EU code PTCON0037), as both a Special Protection Area under the Birds Directive and a Site of Community Importance under the Habitats Directive.